 Face recognition is one of the most populated and almost the most researched method for person authentication.
 Not few face recognition systems have been developed for automatically recognizing faces from either still or video images [5], [6].
 For our system a robust, full automatic and real-life face-recognitionbased person recognizer is employed [10].
 The basic technique applied here are Active Appearance models (AAMs) First introduced by Cootes et. al. [3].
 The generative AAM approach uses statistical models of shape and texture to describe and synthesize face images.
 An AAM, that is built from training set, can describe and generate both shape and texture using a single appearance parameter vector, which is used as feature vector for the classification.
 The "active" component of an AAM is a search algorithm that computes the appearance parameter vector for a yet unseen face iteratively, starting from an initial estimation of its shape.
 The AAM fitting algorithm is part of the integrated vision system [10] that consists of three basic components.
 Face pose and basic facial features (BFFs), such as nose, mouth and eyes, are recognized by the face detection module [2].
-This face detection in particular allows applying the AAM approach in real-world environments as it has proven to be robust enough for face identification in ordinary home environments [6].
+This face detection in particular allows to apply the AAM approach in real-world environments as it has proven to be robust enough for face identification in ordinary home environments [6].
 The coordinates representing these features are conveyed to the facial feature extraction module.
 Here, the BFFs are used to initialize the iterative AAM fitting algorithm.
-After the features are extracted the resulting parameter vector for every image frame is passed to a classifier which categorizes it in one of the six basic emotions in addition to the neutral one.
+After the features are extracted the resulting parameter vector for every image frame is passed to a classifier which return the ID of the person standing in front of the camera.
 Besides the feature vector, AAM fitting also returns a reconstruction error that is applied as a confidence measure to reason about the quality of the fitting and also to reject prior false positives resulting from face detection.
-A oneagainst-all Support Vector Machine [12] is applied as classifier.
+A one-againstall Support Vector Machine [12] is applied as classifier.